-In this activity, students will investigate observable properties of matter.
-Students will use their knowledge of physical properties to create and separate mixtures of assorted buttons into the following categories: color, shape and number of holes.
+In this activity, students will use buttons to model investigating observable properties of matter.
+Students will use their knowledge of physical properties to create and separate mixtures of assorted buttons into the following categories: color, size (small, medium, and large) and number of holes.

 By the end of this activity, students should be able to